dugit-app/dugit/README.md

 ## Installation

 - Install [Node.js](https://nodejs.org/en/download)
-- Install the CLI with `npm install -g dugit`
+- Install Dugit with `npm install -g dugit`
 - Install the [Dugit GitHub App]('https://github.com/apps/dugit-app/installations/select_target') on each organization that Dugit will be used for